CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

    ![](media/025.png)

-1. Now Restart the System to apply changes.
+1. A screen pops-up with Restart request.
+Select Restart now.
+>**Note** - If the pop-up does not appear, manually restart they system.

 ### Task 4: Generate a device-specific comma-separated value (CSV) file